caplena/knowledge-base/docs/FAQ.md

 **What if the issue persists?**

-Contact Caplena support with details of the error and troubleshooting steps take
+Contact Caplena support with details of the error and troubleshooting steps taken